Towards a theory of how the structure of language is acquired by deep neural networks

 obtained by updating the parameters $\theta$ via gradient descent on the empirical cross-entropy,

 where $\mathcal{X}_P$ is a set of $P$ training examples drawn from $P_{\bm{X}}$.
-Numerical experiments are performed in PyTorch \cite{paszke_pytorch_2019}, with the code attached as Supplemental Material.
+Numerical experiments are performed in PyTorch \cite{paszke_pytorch_2019}, with the code available at~\url{https://github.com/fracagnetta/random-hierarchy-model}.
 Details of the machine learning models, training hyperparameters and computer resources are presented in~\autoref{app:methods}.